Swenson34/Rooftop_segmentation/README.md

 - Data Augmentation

-     The images would be rotated from 90 degrees to 180, 270 degrees individually.
-And the images can also be flipped around x-axis.
+     The images would be rotated from 90 degrees to 180, 270 degrees individually shown in geometric_augmentatiom.
+And the images can also be flipped around x-axis shown in the function of x_axis_reflection .
+If you have a large GPU you can try geometric_augmentatiom.

 - Model trainning